Tight bounds on the maximal perimeter of convex equilateral small polygons: Introduction

 \section{Introduction}

-The {\em diameter} of a polygon is the largest Euclidean distance between pairs of its vertices.
-A polygon is said to be {\em small} if its diameter equals one.
-For an integer $n \ge 3$, the maximal perimeter problem consists in finding a convex small $n$-gon with the longest perimeter.
-The problem was first investigated by Reinhardt~\cite{reinhardt1922} in 1922, and later by Datta~\cite{datta1997} in 1997.
-They proved that for $n \ge 3$ \begin{itemize} \item the value $2n\sin \frac{\pi}{2n}$ is an upper bound on the perimeter of any convex small $n$-gon; \item when $n$ is odd, the regular small $n$-gon is an optimal solution, but it is unique only when $n$ is prime; \item when $n$ is even, the regular small $n$-gon is not optimal; \item when $n$ has an odd factor, there are finitely many optimal solutions~\cite{mossinghoff2011,hare2013,hare2019} and there are all equilateral. \end{itemize}
+The {\em diameter} of a polygon is the largest distance between any pair of its vertices.
+A polygon is called {\em small} if its diameter equals one.
+We recall that an {\em equilateral} polygon is a polygon that has all sides of the same length and a {\em regular} polygon is an equilateral polygon whose interior angles are equal.
+For an integer $n \ge 3$, the problem of finding the maximal perimeter of a convex small $n$-gon was investigated by Reinhardt~\cite{reinhardt1922} in 1922, Vincze~\cite{vincze1950} in 1950, and Datta~\cite{datta1997} in 1997.
+They proved that for $n \ge 3$ \begin{itemize} \item the value $2n\sin \frac{\pi}{2n}$ is an upper bound on the perimeter of any convex small $n$-gon; \item the regular small $n$-gon is an optimal solution only when $n$ is odd; \item there are finitely many optimal solutions~\cite{mossinghoff2011,hare2013,hare2019} when $n$ has an odd factor and these solutions are all equilateral. \end{itemize}

-When $n$ is a power of $2$, the maximal perimeter problem is solved for $n \le 8$.
-The case $n=4$ was solved by Tamvakis~\cite{tamvakis1987} in 1987 and the case $n=8$ by Audet, Hansen, and Messine~\cite{audet2007} in 2007.
-Both optimal $4$-gon and $8$-gon, shown respectively in Figure~\ref{figure:4gon:R3+} and Figure~\ref{figure:8gon:V8}, are not equilateral.
+When $n$ is a power of $2$, the maximal perimeter problem is solved for $n = 4$ and $n=8$.
+The case $n=4$ was solved by Tamvakis~\cite{tamvakis1987} in 1987 and the case $n=8$ by Audet, Hansen, and Messine~\cite{audet2007a} in 2007.
+Both optimal $4$-gon and $8$-gon, shown respectively in Figure~\ref{figure:4gon:Q4} and Figure~\ref{figure:8gon:V8}, are not equilateral.
 For $n=2^s$ with integer $s\ge 4$, exact solutions in the maximal perimeter problem appear to be presently out of reach.
-However, tight lower bounds can be obtained analytically.
-Recently, Bingane~\cite{bingane2021b} constructed a family of convex non-equilateral small $n$-gons, for $n=2^s$ with $s\ge 2$, and proved that the perimeters obtained cannot be improved for large $n$ by more than $\pi^7/(32n^6)$.
+However, tight lower bounds may be obtained analytically.
+Recently, Bingane~\cite{bingane2022e,bingane2021d} constructed a family of convex non-equilateral small $n$-gons, for $n=2^s$ with $s\ge 4$, and proved that the perimeters obtained cannot be improved for large $n$ by more than $\pi^9/(8n^8)$.